QRM CONFERENCE 2020

 ALBUQUERQUE, NEW MEXICO, USA

 The conference will consist of two streams.
-Stream 1 focuses on exploring issues relating to the conference theme – the possibilities and challenges of research concerned with praxis, performance, and critical ontologies and epistemologies.
-Stream 2 addresses more general issues relating to methods, voices and ways of writing qualitative research.
+Stream 1 focuses on exploring issues relating to the conference theme – the possibilities and challenges of doing research and writing about work, people, and organizations that stays close to lived experience.
+Stream 2 addresses more general issues relating to methods, voices and ways of doing and writing qualitative research.

 We encourage paper, panel and other forms of presentation that explore philosophical, conceptual and methodological issues in researching organizational life from a qualitative perspective.
 Contributions may be from a variety of epistemological perspectives and a range of disciplines including management and organization studies, communications, cultural studies, accounting, marketing, information and decision sciences, sociology, psychology, education, health and public administration.

-Prospective contributors should send an extended abstract of up to 1000 words, via email, to Ann Cunliffe at firstname.lastname@example.org by December 10th, 2017.
+Prospective contributors should send an extended abstract of 800 to 1000 words, via email, to Ann Cunliffe at firstname.lastname@example.org by December 10, 2019.
 The abstract should also include name, contact information, and submission stream.